linrongbin16/colorbox.nvim/README.md

 >    1. The awesome-neovim wins vimcolorsheme, since they usually has modern Neovim features (lua, lsp, treesitter) and support more third-party plugins.
 >    2. Moe github stars.
 >    3. Newer git commits.

+It install color plugins via git submodules instead of copy-paste source code, so you get continuously updates from original authors instead of me, e.g. it only transport and manage, not produce.

+It allow you do any switches with:
+  * Multiple policies: suffle playback, play in order, single cycle.
+  * Multiple timing: on startup, fixed interval, by filetype, etc.

 ## Requirement